How Fast is 25 mph? Understanding Speed and its Context

 Understanding Speed and Measurement

 Before diving into the specifics of 25 mph, let's establish a foundational understanding of speed.
-Speed is a scalar quantity, meaning it describes only the magnitude (rate) of motion, not its direction.
-Velocity, on the other hand, is a vector quantity that includes both speed and direction.
-The unit "miles per hour" (mph) indicates how many miles an object travels in one hour.
-This is a common unit used in the United States and some other countries.
+So speed is a scalar quantity, meaning it describes only the magnitude (rate) of motion, not its direction.
+Now, velocity, on the other hand, is a vector quantity that includes both speed and direction.
+Which means the unit "miles per hour" (mph) indicates how many miles an object travels in one hour.
+That's why this is a common unit used in the United States and some other countries.
 Other units for measuring speed include kilometers per hour (km/h), meters per second (m/s), and feet per second (ft/s).
 We will primarily use mph in this article for clarity and relevance to common experiences.

 25 mph in Different Contexts